-Years have passed since I first became frustrated with people working in the social media / blogging world putting an overemphasis on popularity as if it demonstrated any semblance of authority.
+Years have passed since I first became frustrated with people working in the social media / blogging world putting an overemphasis on popularity as if it demonstrates any semblance of authority.

 I came across an article this morning on Twitter that discussed how companies are overvaluing Facebook “likes.”
 And I agree with that completely.